luca-demma/Text-Mining-Project/README.md

 -   Getting the most commonly mentioned Named Entities in COVID-19 news doing Named Entity Recognition (NER)

 ### Proportions
-The script the reads the classyfied data and returns the proportions is the `filters.py` file and saved as json files in `./data/analysis`
+The script that reads the classyfied data and returns the proportions is the `filters.py` file and saved as json files in `./data/analysis`

 ### How many COVID-19 news have been issued as proportion of all articles in 2020?
 | total_2020 | covid_2020 | percentage_2020 |